fonsp/Pluto.jl/README.md

-# Eris
+# JIVEbook

-Eris is a Notebook platform for scientific programing in Julia using the JIVE framework.
-Eris is based on Pluto.jl.
+JIVEbook is a Notebook platform for scientific programing in Julia using the JIVE framework.
+JIVEbook is based on Pluto.jl.

-Eris notebooks are:
+JIVEbook notebooks are:

-- _lightweight_ - Eris is based on the package Pluto.
+- _lightweight_ - JIVEbook is based on the package Pluto.
 Both are written in pure Julia and is easy to install.
 - _simple_ - no hidden workspace state; friendly UI.

 ## Input
-An Eris notebook is made up of small blocks of Julia code (cells) and together they form a notebook.
+A JIVEbook notebook is made up of small blocks of Julia code (cells) and together they form a notebook.

 Notebook cells can contain arbitrary Julia code, and you can use external libraries.
 There are no code rewrites or wrappers, Neptune just looks at your code once before evaluation.